kunakl07/homework3_csci5828/README.md

-This is practice assignment.
+This is practice assignment
-Third Edit
+Fourth Edit